karimboubouh/Thermal-P3/README.md

-# On the Energy Efficiency of P2P Personalized Machine Learning using Mobile Devices
+# An Efficient and Accurate Personalized Peer-to-Peer Machine Learning Approach for Home Thermal Modeling

 This repository contains the code to run simulations for the "*An Efficient and Accurate Personalized Peer-to-Peer Machine Learning Approach for Home Thermal Modeling*" paper, submitted in *ACM e-Energy 2022* conference.
 The repository includes the implementation of the Thermal P3 algorithm on a simulated environment, and the implementation of the P3 algorithm on Android devices.